 Where G = the amount of grease in ounces

-D = the bore diameter in inches
+D = the outside diameter of the bearing in inches

 B = the bearing width in inches

 |70%||of lubrication professionals believe overgreasing is a problem at their plant, according to a recent survey at machinerylubrication.com|

 Next, calibrate all grease guns in use and train the technicians on the proper procedures of usage.
 Calibrating a grease gun is very simple.
 All you need are the grease gun and a postal scale.
 Determining the weight in ounces per full stroke (shot) of the grease gun will allow you to identify the number of shots it takes to equal 1 ounce of grease.
 This will help you establish the right volume needed to ensure you are delivering the precise amount at each use.